src-d/blog/content/post/kallax.md

 One of our goals was for kallax to be **as fast as possible**.
 Because of this, the naive `N+1` solution for retrieving relationships did not work for us.

-All 1:1 relationships are retrieved **in the same query** used to retrieve the main model, using JOINs.
+All 1:1 relationships are retrieved **in the same query** used to get the main models, using JOINs.
 So, retrieving pets with their owners would result in **no extra queries** (just a more expensive one, but still faster as a result).

 One to many relationships are more complicated.
 The basic solution would be to retrieve a single model and then doing another query to retrieve all its relationships.
 But that is N+1, we needed something better than that.